What This Clause Means

 Property Tax Pass-Throughs Can Create Significant Annual Volatility

 Property taxes are a major NNN component and one of the most volatile.
 A commercial property reassessment — often triggered by a sale or significant capital improvement — can dramatically increase the tax base and therefore your NNN charges.
 A retail tenant who signed a lease when the property was assessed at $4 million might see their tax contribution jump 40% if the property sells for $7 million and gets reassessed.
 For a tenant occupying 15% of a building, a $120,000/year increase in property taxes means $18,000/year more in NNN charges — on top of base rent.
-Negotiate a base-year tax provision: your tax contribution is capped at current-year taxes, and you only pay increases above that baseline.
+A base-year tax provision is the common negotiated protection: the tenant's tax contribution is capped at current-year taxes, with only increases above that baseline passed through.

 Insurance Pass-Throughs Require Scrutiny of Coverage Levels and Deductibles

 The second 'net' in NNN is building insurance.
 Landlords are responsible for purchasing the insurance, but they pass the premium cost through to tenants.
 The concern: landlords may purchase coverage that primarily protects their interests (high liability limits, low deductibles for property they're rebuilding) rather than cost-effective coverage appropriate for the property.
-Confirm that your NNN insurance pass-through is limited to standard commercial property insurance at competitive market rates, not special riders, umbrella policies, or deductibles that effectively make you self-insure the first $50,000 of any loss.
+Better-drafted leases limit the NNN insurance pass-through to standard commercial property insurance at competitive market rates — not special riders, umbrella policies, or deductibles that effectively make the tenant self-insure the first $50,000 of any loss.

 Negotiating NNN Lease Terms Requires Understanding What 'Net' Actually Means